jaganraajan/7-habits-agent-graph/README.md

 A fun sandbox to setup and test LangGraph graphs.
 The sandbox integrates a graph discovery service to surface all registered graphs in the graph/ directory.
 The graph manager compiles discovered graphs and builds an in memory checkpointer for persisting conversations during runtime.
 A Textual UI allows for graph selection and multi-turn conversations via the graph with thread management.
 Tools can be added via the tools/ dir as well as via the mcp_config file.
 MCP Servers are setup during startup and are made available via the mcp_registry.
 Langfuse is integrated as a callback for observability by the graph_manager.
+It is also integrated for prompt management, exiting graphs currently require a prompt key.

 ## Quick Start